bonitasoft/bonita-doc/md/widget-properties.md

 ../API/[...]
 ```

-Hard coding the server root ('_/bonita_') is a bad practice.
-It will work in the development environment, because the server root of the Bonita Studio tomcat is always _/bonita_, but on your production environment it is likely to change.
+Hard coding the webapp name ('_/bonita_') is a bad practice.
+It will work in the development environment, because the webapp name of the Bonita Studio tomcat is always _/bonita_, but on your production environment it is likely to change.
+On Bonita cloud, the webapp doesn't have a name, it's just '_/_'.

 ## Migrate a page from 7.0.0 and 7.0.1